acquire-project/acquire-docs/docs/get_started.md

 stream.close()
 ```

+See the [API reference](api_reference/index.md) for more details on the available settings and methods.

 ### Building the Python library from source

 If you want to [contribute](for_contributors/index.md) to acquire-zarr, or customize the installation for your own system, you'll need to be able to build the Python bindings from source.